 12) Use reusable containers like metal bento boxes and glass containers for packing lunches and snacks.

-14) Make some of your own household cleaners.
+14) Make your own household cleaners.
+This one's a great first step towards plastic free living.
 Vinegar and baking soda works for pretty much anything.
 One of our favorite ways to unclog drains is to pour baking soda down the drain followed by vinegar.
 To polish silver, line your sink with aluminum foil, put the items you wish to clean on the aluminum foil, throw in a generous amount of salt, and fill with water covering just above your items.
-After 15 minutes, rinse items and wipe well with a cloth to remove tarnish.
+Then after 15 minutes, rinse items and wipe well with a cloth to remove tarnish.

 15) Use bar soap instead of liquid soap in plastic containers.
 Not only are the plastic containers bad for the environment, but you also use more soap than you need, and they're often made with petroleum-based ingredients and other harmful chemicals.

 16) Experiment with making some of your own beauty products!
 A simple sugar scrub is a good place to start, but there are tons of resources on the internet for more complicated products like shampoo, deodorant and more.